danielcacatian/CART-263/projects/project2/README.md

 # Project 2: The Perfect Pair

 The Perfect Pair is a puzzle-solving game with a narrative experience added to it.
-It is a game programmed with Phaser 3 and a bit of p5.js involved.
+It is a game programmed with Phaser 3.
 You control two players: Boxxy & Conny.
 To solve the puzzles, you'll have to utilize their teamwork.
 It is no easy task, but luckily, you have Conny by your side!
 The link to the project is here: [Project 2: The Perfect Pair](https://danielcacatian.github.io/CART-263/projects/project2/)

 ## Artist's statement